waferson/ca/README.md

 This repository contains all necessary inputs to run the course hands-on labs.

-## Repository contents (by session)
+## Repository contents

+Each session may contain:

+  - keynotes
+  - technical notes
+  - exercises
+  - solutions
+  - homeworks
   - articles
-  - keynotes
-  - exercises and scripts
+  - books

 ## References